Niamh O'Malley: Career

 O'Malley's participation in the 2011 Dublin Contemporary, a film titled Quarry, was regarded as a stand out "moving piece" in the large exhibition.
 This is Tomorrow magazine wrote: "Many of the other successful works were contributions from Irish artists.
 Niamh O’Malley’s film ‘Quarry’ (2011) sumptuously captures the barren landscape of a stone quarry."

 Her 2015 installation at The Douglas Hyde, which included a number of freestanding glass and metal sculptural frames, as well as video, was well received critically.
 Rory Prout of Enclave Review takes note that "the prevailing concern is the artist’s larger, ongoing phenomenological project... they are methods which continue to offer subtle inflections of the viewer’s observation of otherwise highly familiar environments."

 O'Malley, curated by Temple Bar Gallery + Studios, represented Ireland at the 59th Venice Biennale, with a delayed opening in April 2022.
 Shown in an old building in The Arsenale, O'Malley worked with a local team and stated “I’ve made some very heavy pieces, in Kilkenny limestone with big steel bases.
 All of it has had transported by boat, and hoisted into position.”

-O'Malley is a member of Aosdána.
+On the basis of her body of work, O'Malley was elected to Aosdána.
 Her work is in a number of collections, including The Hugh Lane, Irish Museum of Modern Art, and the Arts Council of Ireland.